 When you are out this spring, look for early-emerging butterflies and watch as more species appear throughout the summer.
 Observe them closely and you may be amazed by the diversity and behaviour of these backyard animals.

 Jenna Siu completed a masters degree in biology studying the effects of landscape fragmentation on butterflies in southern Ontario.
-She is a former Ontario Nature Conservation Assistant and is currently working for the Nature Conservancy of Canada as the Coordinator, Conservation Biology for Happy Valley Forest.
+She is a former Ontario Nature Conservation Assistant.